ventus-ag/docs/_docs/tutorials/Install-LAMP+centos.md

 This WordPress setup is only for proof of concept.
 To install the latest WordPress in production with recommended security settings, see the [WordPress documentation](https://codex.wordpress.org/Main_Page).

-### Install the WordPress package

-Run the following command:
+1) To install the WordPress package run the following command:

 ```
 sudo apt install wordpress
 ```

-### Configure WordPress

-Configure WordPress to use MySQL and PHP.
+2)After that you need to configure WordPress by using MySQL and PHP.

-1) In a working directory, create a text file `wordpress.sql` to configure the MySQL database for WordPress:
+2.1) In a working directory, create a text file `wordpress.sql` to configure the MySQL database for WordPress:

 ```
 sudo sensible-editor wordpress.sql
 ```

-2) Add the following commands, substituting a database password of your choice for *yourPassword* (leave other values unchanged).
+2.2) Add the following commands, substituting a database password of your choice for *yourPassword* (leave other values unchanged).
 If you previously set up a MySQL security policy to validate password strength, make sure the password meets the strength requirements.
 Save the file.

 ```
 CREATE DATABASE wordpress;